syncfusion-content/windowsforms-docs/WindowsForms/autocomplete/Working-with-AutoComplete.md

 ### Deleting history

 The history items persisted by the AutoComplete component can be deleted by invoking the [ResetHistory](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.AutoComplete~ResetHistory.html) method.
-The entitre history list in the AutoComplete popup will be deleted.
+The entire history list in the AutoComplete popup will be deleted.

 {% tabs %}